legend80s/gallery-server/README.md

    # or
    npx gallery-server --folder /path/to/images

-   # no footer
+   # for more usage
-   npx gallery-server --folder /path/to/images --view-footer=false
+   gallery-server -h
    ```

 2. Enjoy：open <http://localhost:6834/?token=${token}> in your favorite browser.